 Figure 9: Example of evaluating the benefits of predation

 Mean number (+SEM) of total thrips (adults and larvae) and total Orius spp. (adults and nymphs) per Helianthus annuus flower head in experiments conducted in 2011 and 2012 in Palm Beach County, Florida (the number of total thrips prey per predator on each date shown in parenthesis).
-This figure has been adapted data reported in Tyler-Julian et al.9 with permission from Oxford University Press.
+This figure has been adapted from data reported in Tyler-Julian et al.14 with permission from Oxford University Press.

 DISCUSSION: